Current Projects

 Route 8 Design/Build

 The Route 8 Design Build project will bring the section of roadway from Exit 13 in Shelton to Exit 22 in Seymour up to modern highway standards and make it safer for motorists.
-The work is expected to start in the summer of 2023 and finish by the end of 2024.

 Title VI and Public Participation Planning